 Flying is fun.
 Airports are fun.
 But security checks aren't fun at all.
 Depending on the time of day and the airport, the lines at these airport security checks can be enormous.
 Plus the security staff isn't the most friendly of helpful staff (especially in the USA).

 You'll be in a hurry to get through security as fast as possible get to your (next) flight.
 Then it's easy to cut a corner near the X-ray machine and drop your gadgets on the floor.
 Even though most smartphones have gorilla glass, they still can't cope well with concrete floors at airports.
-Or do as we recently did, dropping our tablet on the concrete floor of Sydney airport.
-It sure looked like component fest 2018.
-Luckily, damaged personal electronics are covered by travel insurance
+Or do as we did, dropping our tablet on the concrete floor of Sydney airport.
+It sure looked like component mayhem.
+Luckily, damaged personal electronics are covered when you add the electronics to your travel insurance.

 While using the escalator to go to the Tube in London someone grabbed your bag.
 And you fell because of it, hurting your hand.
 Luckily your travel insurance covers both, your stolen bag with iPad and your stitched-up hand.
 Medical stuff overseas?
 Yep covered by your comprehensive travel insurance: medical emergencies and hospital expenses.